2022–23 Maine Black Bears men's basketball team

 The 2022–23 Maine Black Bears men's basketball team represented the University of Maine in the 2022–23 NCAA Division I men's basketball season.
 The Black Bears, led by first-year head coach Chris Markwood, played their home games at Cross Insurance Center in Bangor, Maine, with some games at Memorial Gymnasium in Orono, Maine, as members of the America East Conference.
+They finished the season 13-17, 7-9 in America East Play to finish in 7th place.
+They lost in the quarterfinals of the America East Tournament to UMass Lowell.

 Previous season

 The Black Bears finished the 2021–22 season 6–23, 3–15 in America East play to finish in last place.
 As a result, they failed to qualify for the America East Tournament.

 On February 17, head coach Richard Barron was dismissed as the Black Bears' head coach, with assistant coach Jai Steadman serving as the interim head coach for the remainder of the season.
 On March 21, the school announced that alumnus and former Maine assistant coach Chris Markwood was named the school's new head coach.